odisfm/zcx-core/docs/content/lessons/getting-started/demo-tour/index.md

 Several of the matrix sections will be blank or mostly blank, and some named controls will be left undefined.
 The idea is to give you a starting point, so you can start assigning action lists to controls right away, without having to manually set up matrix sections and pages.

+!!! tip
+    If you'd prefer to start with an even simpler config, check out the [blank config](../../blank-config.md) that came with your download.

 ## Choose your hardware

 If you are on desktop, select your hardware from the navigation on the left to begin the tour.